Botanical: Hypericum perforatum

 St. Joan’s Wort, Common St. John’s Wort, Tipton’s Weed, God’s Wonder Plant

-St. John’s Wort is powerful natural medicine for temporary depression.
-It has become the world’s most popular calming herbal supplement for banishing the blues and controlling stress and has also been used to calm the digestive tract, treat chronic fatigue syndrome, anxiety, menopausal mood swings and a host of other ailments.
+St. John’s Wort is a powerful natural medicine for temporary depression.
+It has become the world’s most popular calming herbal supplement for banishing the blues and controlling stress and has also been used to calm the digestive tract, treats chronic fatigue syndrome, anxiety, menopausal mood swings, and a host of other ailments.

 If you rub the petals of this flower between your fingers, that red resin will ooze out, and according to one legend of the Middle Ages, this plant sprang from the blood of St. John the Baptist when he was beheaded.
 Another legend says the plant’s name came from the fact that it bloomed around June 29th, which is the feast day commemorating the Beheading of St. John the Baptist on the Christian Church calendar.
 As a matter of fact, the plant’s botanical genus, Hypericum, is said to be derived from the Greek words, hyper, meaning “above” and eikon “picture,” referring to a traditional custom of hanging St. John’s Wort over a picture or icon in the house during St John’s day to ward off evil.